-This involves detailed study of the role of Heron’s formula in the 3-body problem.
+This includes detailed study of the role of Heron’s formula in the 3-body problem.

 b) What happens to the large amount of significant 3 x 3 matrices arising from study of the triangle upon passing to the quadrilateral and the tetrahaedron of the 4-body problem?

 Follow the above link for most details.
-Many reserach articles are linked to this link!
+Many research articles are linked to this link!

-One detail I will mention here is as follows.
-In b), 3 x 3, 4 x 4, 5 x 5, 6 x 6, 8 x 8 and 9 x 9 matrices ensue for the 4-body problem, as well as various oblong matrices.
-This gives a large number of further reasons why the 4-body problem is more generic than the 3-body problem.
-Even a few further details requiring the 5-, 6- and 8-body problems for first nontrivial occurrence were documented by me in this time period.
-So there is also a minimum-N review (available on arXiv, but nowhere near up to date: it is what I knew in 2018, i.e. very near the start of this work)!
-And there shall be various specific 5- and 6-body problem articles.
-As well as updating the above review and eventually further writing up a partner review for it as regards the affine, projective and conformal minimum-N aspects.
+As regards b), 3 x 3, 4 x 4, 5 x 5, 6 x 6, 8 x 8 and 9 x 9 matrices ensue for the 4-body problem, as well as various oblong matrices.
+This gives a large number of further reasons why the 4-body problem is more generic than the 3-body problem!
+Even a few further details requiring the 5-, 6- and 8-body problems for first nontrivial occurrence were documented by me in 2017-2024.
+I have 2 further so far publicly undeclared little papers on this.
+Also my minimum-N review, while available on arXiv, is nowhere near up to date on this topic.
+For now it covers just what I knew in 2018, i.e. very near the start of this work!
+See below for a timescale of when I am updating, and wtiting sequels to, my Reviews…

 My local resolution of the classical Problem of Time between background-dependent and background independent Physics amounts to a rediscovery of a large chunk of local Lie Theory.
 It has however some extra kick, because a great result of Dirac’s for constrained dynamical systems was not spotted as a result generalizing to Lie Theory.